 The First Saudi state was established in Diriyah in the 18th century. if you wish to visit the historical Diriyah, check out this article: 10 Things to do in Historical Diriyah

 Unification of the Kingdom Hall

 King Abdul Aziz Al Saud mission to unify the Arabian peninsula tribes and declaration of the United Saudi Arabia in 1351 AH (1932 AD).
-This is where you get t go to the movies!
-Only public movie theatre in Riyadh.
+This is where you get to go to the movies!
 Watch out for the real canons which blow smoke into the theatre.

 Hall of Hajj and Two Holy Mosques History of Mecca and Madina

 If you aren’t Muslim, this is probably the closest you’ll come to going to these two Holy sites.
 Very impressive ending to the National Museum tour!

 The cover of Kaaba door in the Hajj and Holy sites section.
 More images from Riyadh’s National Museum in the gallery below.

 Share this post on Pinterest!
 Pin the below image to share with friends and save the Riyadh National Museum guide for later :)